google/vim-syncopate/README.md

 ## How do I use it?

+### Use the clipboard directly

-Use the `:SyncopateExportToBrowser` command.
+Use the `:SyncopateExportToClipboard` command.
-It opens up a new browser tab with the contents of your buffer (or just part of it, if you're in visual mode).
+It populates the clipboard with the contents of your buffer (or just part of it, if you're in visual mode), including highlighting.
-You can then copy (with `Ctrl-C`, _not_ just by selection) and paste your beautiful code into a compose window (such as Gmail).
+You can then paste your beautiful code into a compose window (such as Gmail).

 Of course, it's even better with a keymapping, which you can enable using Glaive: